rachelschipull/career-motivation/README.md

 If you are currently considering a career in tech and don't know where to start, check out [100Devs](https://leonnoel.com/100devs/).

-Collaborators: These folx helped with logic and code along the way, thanks a bunch! @Rascal_Two @Gratcan @Screwage
+Collaborators: These folx helped with logic and code along the way, thanks a bunch! @Rascal_Two @Gratcan @Screwage @chrissiecodes